 Mavericks updated starting lineup, depth chart after Kyrie Irving trade

-Dallas Mavericks updated small forward depth chart with Kyrie Irving
+Dallas Mavericks updated starting lineup with Kyrie Irving